Programacion-multinucleo-2018/a-1-matrix-multiplication-legalgui/README.1.md

 1. Matrices are properly initialized. *Complete*
 2. Matrices are properly multiplied both in CPU and in GPU. *Complete*
 3. GPU code is initialized correctly. *Complete*
-4. The code is readable and commented as needed. *Complete*
+4. The code is readable and commented as needed. *Complete
 5. The report file has tables with the performance data for the different configurations, as well as for the speedup obtained. *Incomplete*
 6. The report file has the computer's characteristics, as well as the conclusions. *Complete*

 **NOTES**

-1. Speedup was missing from the report.
-2. There was an error in your GPU code.
+1. There was an error in your GPU code.
 Specifically, you did not include a *sum*, which makes the kernel produce mistaken multiplications.
 Newer GPUs have a protection against this, but it incurs an overhead.
+Maybe this was the reason for the 4000x4000 multiplication to fail.
+It is worth noting that you used the correct form for the CPU version.
+2. For the card you used, it should not have produced any error for the 4000x4000 case.
+For the configurations you mentioned, maybe you passed the max number of threads per block; your card supports 1024 threads per block.
+Using ceil with the number of elements, and the block size should help finding a suitable configuration.
+3. Speedup calculations were missing.

-**Grade: 95**
+**Grade: 90**